Adrian Kavanagh, 20th February 2016

 Sinn Féin: Sinn Féin support levels still remain well in excess of the levels won at the 2011 General Election, even though this is an especially disappointing opinion poll for that party.
 A major concern for Sinn Fein focuses on the need to maintain their relatively high support levels in the remaining days of this general election campaign (especially given that some vote slippage has been evident in this opinion poll).
 But the party also faces concerns that Sinn Fein support levels measured in opinion polls does not convert neatly into similar support levels in actual electoral contests, as evidenced in the City and County Council elections of May 2014 where the national average support level for Sinn Fein was a few percent lower than that registered in opinion polls around the time of those contests.
 The remaining evidence of transfer toxicity also poses concerns for Sinn Fein and the fact that Sinn Fein candidates can struggle to win vote transfers off candidates from other political groupings could prove costly in tight electoral contests, as evidenced in the Dublin West and Dublin South-West by-elections of 2014.
 That being said, Kathleen Funchion fared notably stronger in terms of attracting vote transfers at the 2015 Carlow-Kilkenny by-election contest.
 Moreover, if Sinn Fein were to win 16% nationally in the next general election, quite a number of their potential gains would probably be in a position where they would not be requiring transfers in order to win seats, as suggested in this analysis.
 As Sinn Fein did not contest some constituencies in 2011 (e.g. Clare, Dublin North/Fingal, Dun Laoghaire, Kerry South, Limerick (County)), the estimates for these constituencies are undoubtedly under-estimated here.
 Indeed the results in these areas in the May local elections suggest Sinn Fein are probably in a much stronger position in these areas than would be suggested by the results of this analysis.

-Fianna Fáil: Fianna Fáil support levels in this poll are only one percentage points higher than the level of support won by that party at the 2011 General Election, continuing the trend by which that party has fared worse in Red C polls than in other types of opinion polls in recent months.
-But as most electoral contests held since 2011 have shown, Fianna Fail have tended to perform better in actual elections than they have been performing in opinion polls.
+Fianna Fáil: Fianna Fáil support levels in this poll are roughly five percentage points higher than the level of support won by that party at the 2011 General Election.
+Furthermore as most electoral contests held since 2011 have shown, Fianna Fail have tended to perform better in actual elections than they have been performing in opinion polls.
 They did of course recently win the Carlow-Kilkenny by-election of 22nd May 2015, although the party was admittedly better placed to win that contest than would have been the case with the six previous by-elections held during the lifetime of the current Dail.
 Furthermore, the Fianna Fail performance in the 2014 Local Elections exceeded expectations based on the opinion polls leading up to that contest (and indeed the exit poll taken on the day of that contest).
 Could it be the case that voters are more inclined to support Fianna Fail candidates than they are to support Fianna Fail, the party?
 In any case, despite the party’s disappointing poll standings, this analysis suggests that Fianna Fail would be well placed to make a number of gains at the next election (even with the overall reduction of Dail seat numbers from 166 to 158), with the increasingly fractured political landscape and the declining fortunes of Fine Gael and Labour creating an opportunity space for Fianna Fail seat gains (or, rather, regains).
-The improved fortunes of Fine Gael in this poll, however, suggests that this space could be closing somewhat.
+The improved fortunes of Fine Gael in this poll, however, suggests that this space could be closing.

 There may be some constituencies where Labour do better than expected (or better than the constituency support estimates are suggesting) – maybe due to the candidate selections of the other parties and groupings or maybe due to a strong personal vote for a local candidate – and they do actually win seats.
 There may be some stronger Labour constituencies also in this analysis, where luck in terms of vote transfers could secure some Labour seats.
 The model (as it is a model and not real life) does have to assume perfect, or close to perfect, vote management involving candidates from the same party.
 Even on these constituency support estimates, there may be cases where poor vote management for other parties “lets in” a Labour candidate to win a seat.
 But leaving these provisions aside, the ultimate message here is that Labour cannot expect to won more than a handful of seats, at best, unless they get close to, or over, the crucial 10% of national support level.
-If their national support level falls below this level, as is suggested in this poll, then Labour will need a good bit of luck, or some exceptional performances by individual Labour candidates, to get their seat levels into double figures.
+If their national support level falls as low as 4%, as is suggested in this poll, then they will need a good bit of luck, or some exceptional performances by individual Labour candidates, to win any seats at all.

 Fine Gael: There has been a notable increase in Fine Gael support levels in opinion polls across 2015, even allowing for a dip in support for that party in the Summer 2015 polls.
 This is most notably evident if the party’s support levels in the final Ipsos MRBI polls of 2014 and 2015 are contrasted.
 The 4th December 2014 Irish Times-Ipsos MRBI opinion poll had estimated Fine Gael support as standing at 19% and had shown Fine Gael to be on a lower level of support than Sinn Fein and Fianna Fail, as well as the Independents and Others grouping.
 But the most recent edition of the Ipsos-MRBI opinion poll saw the party effectively gaining eleven percentage points across the four Ipsos-MRBI polls of 2015.
-The party has, however, lost some ground in the first few opinions polls of this election campaign, but Fine Gael have regained some degree of support in this weekend’s Red C and Behaviour & Attitudes opinion polls and still remains the largest party in the state, by far, based on these poll figures.
+The party has, however, lost some ground in the first few opinions polls of this election campaign, but Fine Gael have regained some level of support in this poll and remains the largest party in the state, by far, based on these poll figures.
 As such, Fine Gael stand poised to enjoy a significant seat bonus in terms of how the party’s support level nationally may relate to the percentage of seats that the party might hold in the next Dail, as illustrated in this analysis.
 This is in keeping with the results of most recent general elections, which have seen significant seat bonuses for the largest parties – Fine Gael in 2011 (36.1% of votes, 45.8% of seats), Fianna Fail in 2007 (41.6% of votes, 46.4% of seats), Fianna Fail in 2002 (41.5% of votes, 48.8% of seats) and Fianna Fail in 1997 (39.3% of votes, 46.4% of seats).
-It is interesting to note that the seat bonus is not as strong in this poll analysis as it is for this weekend’s Behaviour & Attitudes poll analysis, probably due in part to the better support levels for Labour in this particular poll, meaning that Fine Gael are not managing to claim (or hold) seats in this poll analysis that would not have been allocated to Labour in previous Behaviour & Attitudes poll analyses.
+It is interesting to note that the seat bonus is especially strong in this poll analysis, probably due in part to the weak support levels for Labour in this poll, meaning that Fine Gael are managing to claim (or hold) seats now in this poll analysis that would have been allocated to Labour in previous Behaviour & Attitudes poll analyses.

 How this model works: Constituency support estimates for different parties and groupings form the basis of the general approach taken with this analysis.
 This seeks to ask the following question in relation to different opinion poll results – what do these poll figures mean in terms of the likely number of Dail seats that could be won by the different parties and groupings on those national support levels?
 Although the Irish electoral system is classified as a proportional electoral system, the proportion of seats won by parties will not measure up exactly to their actual share of the first preference votes, mainly because geography has a very significant impact here.
 First preference votes need to be filtered through the system of Irish electoral constituencies (and the different numbers of seats that are apportioned to these).
 In order to address this question, I estimate what the party first preference votes would be in the different constituencies, assuming similar (proportional) changes in party vote shares in all constituencies to those that are being suggested by a particular opinion poll.
 This of course is a very rough model and it cannot take appropriate account of the fact that changing support levels between elections tend to vary geographically, while it also fails to take account of the local particularities of the different regions in cases where no regional figures are produced in association with different national opinion polls meaning that there is no scope to carry out separate regional analyses based on these poll figures.